Skip to content

 Status updates & weekly notes

-Cowork compiles the weekly update.
+Your agent compiles the weekly update.
 Publish it once, share the same link every week — readers always see the latest.
 Raw .md endpoint for any agent to ingest.

 Markdown or rich text.
 Your call.